madi-serikbay/Coffee-Machine-OOP/README.md

 # Coffee-Machine-OOP
-This is beginner level python project for the coffee machine in oop
+This is intermediate level python project for the coffee machine in oop